8 Benefits and Uses of Oregano

 by John Staughton (BASc, BFA) last updated - Medically reviewed by Vanessa Voltolina (MS, RD)

 Oregano is an important part of the Mediterranean diet.
 While it does make your recipes tasty, it also has many health benefits.
-It may have potential antioxidant, anti-inflammatory, and antibacterial properties.
+It may have potential antioxidant and antibacterial properties.
 Moreover, oregano may help improve digestion.
-It may also have the potential to manage diabetes, relieve the symptoms of depression, and improve heart health.
+It may also have the potential to manage diabetes and improve heart health.

 What is Oregano?